fabipy/fabian-lang.com/_posts/2021-09-22-navigate-the-web-faster-with-vimium-c.md

 - Scroll left (**h**) and right (**l**)
 - Move to top of page (**gg**) and bottom (**G**, i.e. shift+g)
 - Jump to tab on the left (**J**) right tab (**K**)
-- Open link with **f** (little pop-ups with letter combinations show up that you can enter to open a link)
+- Open link with **f** (little pop-ups with letter combinations show up that you can enter to open a link, exactly as shown in the image above)
 - Open link in new tab with **F**, i.e. shift+f
 - Open mulitple links in new tabs with **alt+F**
 - Move tab left (**<<**) and right (**>>**)